seanhussey/a-file-icon/messages/install.md

 1. Please restart Sublime Text for the applied icons to take effect.
-2. The icons for packages provided by the community must be installed, i.e. if you want to see SCSS icon you should install one of the SCSS syntax packages.
+2. The icons for packages provided by the community must be installed, i.e., if you want to see SCSS icons you should install one of the SCSS syntax packages.

 ***